 The ensemble was named for the black oak, a beautiful tree native to their home state of Illinois (one stands in the front yard of Desirée Ruhstrat and David Cunliffe).

 Desirée Ruhstrat and David Cunliffe are both founding members of the Lincoln Trio, which was nominated for a 2017 GRAMMY Award for best performance by a small ensemble.
 The third member of the trio, Aurelien Pederzoli, was a founding member of the 2017 GRAMMY nominated Spektral Quartet and the Anaphora ensemble.
 He has performed extensively in Europe and the U.S., including performances at the Verbier Festival, and under conductors Pierre Boulez, Kent Nagano, Daniel Barenboim, Valery Gergiev, and Lorin Maazel.

 The event will take place at the residence of Dr. Nancy RG Church and Charles Jett at 180 East Pearson Street, Unit 3301, in Chicago.
 As usual, we are asking for each attendee to contribute $20.00 per person to cover costs.

 RSVP is required.
-The number of guests will be limited to forty (40).
+The number of guests will be limited to fifty (40).